-Basel III and CRD IV/CRR, provide for the setting of short- and long-term liquidity ratios and funding ratios, namely the LCR and the NSFR (NSFR will become binding after the publication of the proposals amending CRD IV/CRR).
+Basel III and CRD IV and CRR, provide for the setting of short- and long-term liquidity ratios and funding ratios, namely the LCR and the NSFR.
+The NSFR, currently a mere reporting obligation will become binding following CRD V.

-The Bank's LCR calculated in accordance with the Delegated Regulation (EU) 2015/61 of the EC, of 10 October 2014, and the NSFR estimated in accordance with Basel III methodology that supported the ECB's Short-Term Exercise report, were 218% and 133%, respectively, as at 31 December 2018, higher than the reference value of 100% (fully implemented).
+The Bank's LCR calculated in accordance with the Commission Delegated Regulation (EU) 2015/61, of 10 October 2014, and the NSFR, estimated in accordance with Basel III methodology that supported the ECB's Short-Term Exercise report, were 216% and 135%, respectively, as at 31 December 2019, higher than the reference value of 100% (fully implemented).